-This easy marinara sauce recipe is so simple to make and tastes amazing--you'll never feel the need to purchase pasta sauce again!
+This easy marinara sauce recipe is so simple to make and tastes amazing–you’ll never need to (or want to) purchase sauce again.

 You've had those "Yikes!
 What's for Dinner?!?" days too, right?
 When it's just about dinner time and you forgot to plan anything.